galamo/react_72/index.readme.md

  1. Add theme functionality to your application
  2. in the root - app component add dark/light buttons
  3. clicking on dark button will change the badge color to black ( page - topHeadlines)

+ # HomeWork
+ 1. Ex useContext from above.
+ 2. Support changing the userName from the decendant component (same like implemented at Father)